 CBD vs THC: The Legality Explained

-Under the US Farm Bill of 2014, CBD derived from hemp is federally legal.
+Under the US Farm Bill of 2018, CBD derived from hemp is federally legal.
 While this is a federal law, it does not legalize CBD derived from marijuana, and it does not overrule state law.
-Because states can determine their own laws pertaining to CBD, and the distinction between hemp and marijuana is still unclear to many, the legality of CBD from state to state has become very confusing.
+Because states can determine their own laws pertaining to CBD, and the distinction between hemp and marijuana is still unclear to many, the legality of CBD from state to state has become much more stable.

 CBD vs THC: Conclusion

 In closing, CBD and THC share many similarities, but they also have distinct differences.
 I want to clarify that neither CBD or THC is better than the other.
 To some, the psychoactive effects of THC could be a benefit instead of a negative side effect.
 It’s all based on the needs of the individual.